Despite genetic breakthroughs like feminized and auto flowering seeds, sometimes, you just can’t beat the original.

 Male plants have to be removed unless you’re running a breeding program!
 Leaving a male in a crop of females means you’ll breed more plants but won’t be able to cultivate them for the buds.
 Don’t throw males out though, you can use the leaves.

 Once your seeds have arrived you can begin planting practically straight away.
-When you’re growing marijuana indoors, the space you choose will be really important.
+When you’re growing cannabis indoors, the space you choose will be really important.
 Many cannabis plants grow fast, and they can get tall and unruly if you don’t look after them properly.

 Here are the other main factors that you need to consider: